 We offer a full range of reporting options: from syndicated to fully bespoke, which accommodates your input in report set-up, content and frequency of reporting, plus customised additional analyses of your choice.

-We currently have off-the-shelf syndicated reports for a variety of financial services such as retail banking, insurance, asset management, online trading.
-We also have reports for Smartphones and Tablet PCs.
-For an example of the syndicated report format click here
+We currently have off-the-shelf syndicated reports for a variety of financial services such as alternative data for funds, retail banking, insurance, asset management, online trading.

-Reports include detailed analysis on brands and product category, including share of voice, product features, Net Sentiment Score and competitive benchmarking.
+Reports include detailed analysis on brands, product categories and stock tickers, including share of voice, product features, Net Sentiment Score and competitive benchmarking.

-Brands can use analysis of data from websites and other social media in the following ways:
+Brands can use accurately annotated unstructured data from websites and other social media in the following ways: